harryf/yoshi-podcasts/_episodes/episode-008.md

 ---
 layout: episode
-title: Episode 008 - Third episode with Yoshi, Christian and Harry
+title: Episode 008 - The Illusion of Happiness - Conflict, Comedy, and Cultural Constraints
 short_title: Third episode with Yoshi, Christian and Harry
 date: '2024-11-25'
 time: '17:21'
 duration: 1h6m25s
 permalink: "/episodes/episode-008/"
-description: Third episode with Yoshi, Christian and Harry
+description: A deep dive into the differences between Western and Eastern cultural values, the role of conflict in personal growth, and how structured societies like Switzerland and Japan shape individual happiness, all wrapped in a discussion on comedy, history, and social norms.
 video_files:
 - file_name: C0044.mp4
   description: Full room camera - Camcorder